Crossroad Health Center

 The insight gained in these relationships and the discussion of available health care resources to the community led to the establishment of Crossroad.
 Our first location was in the Peaslee Neighborhood Center where we converted a 900-square-foot classroom into a small clinic.
 We started with mostly volunteers but steadily grew to where we needed mainly paid staff.
 In response to community input we focused on establishing a health center that addressed the needs of the whole family, from medical care to behavioral health care to spiritual care.
-Crossroad now has approximately 20,000 patient visits per year and functions out of two locations.
+Crossroad now has approximately 22,000 patient visits per year and functions out of three locations.
 We are bigger, we are more complex, but we still want to touch one heart at a time with the healing power of Jesus Christ.

 “The King will reply, ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.’ ” Matthew 25:40